SpectraLogic/ds3_c_sdk/README.md

 #include <stdio.h>
 #include <sys/types.h>
 #include <sys/stat.h>
+// "ds3.h" is the only header that needs to be included to use the DS3 API.
 #include "ds3.h"

 int main (int args, char * argv[]) {
-    ds3_get_service_response *response;
+    // Allocate space for the response pointer.
+    // The DS3 client library will end up consuming this. ds3_get_service_response *response;
     uint64_t i;

-    ds3_creds * creds = ds3_create_creds("cnlhbg==","ZIjGDQAs");
+    // Setup client credentials and then the actual client itself. ds3_creds * creds = ds3_create_creds("cnlhbg==","ZIjGDQAs");
     ds3_client * client = ds3_create_client("http://192.168.56.101:8080", creds);

+    // You can optionally set a proxy server that a request should be sent through
     //ds3_client_proxy(client, "192.168.56.1:8888");

+    // Create the get service request.
+All requests to a DS3 appliance start this way.
+    // All ds3_init_* functions return a ds3_request struct

     ds3_request* request = ds3_init_get_service();

+    // This performs the request to a DS3 appliance.
+    // If there is an error 'error' will not be NULL
-    ds3_error* error = ds3_get_service(client, request, &response);
+    // If the request completed successfully then 'error' will be NULL ds3_error* error = ds3_get_service(client, request, &response);
     ds3_free_request(request);

-    if(error != NULL) {
+    // Check that the request completed successfully if(error != NULL) {
         if(error->error != NULL) {
             printf("Got an error (%lu): %s\n", error->error->status_code, error->message);